TrailingStop/TT-Miner-release/README.md

-# TT-Miner - Version 2024.1.8
+# TT-Miner - Version 2024.2.0

 ## GPU-Miner for Nvidia - Windows & Linux (Hive custom miner package available)
-- Ethash, ProgPow, KawPow, Ghostrider, Sha256d, Sha512256d, Sha256dt, Sha3Solidity, Blake3, Sha3D, EthashB3
+- nVidia: Ethash, ProgPow, KawPow, Ghostrider, Sha256d, Sha512256d, Sha256dt, Sha3Solidity, Blake3, Sha3D, EthashB3, FishHash, MeowPow
+- AMD: same algos as nVidia except Ghostrider
+- CPU & iGPU support (-cpu/-igpu)
 - Pool & Solo mining (to QT-Wallet & EPIC Listener, Zano-Wallet)
-- DAG management, save to disk, mem and swap on GPU
+- DAG management, save to disk, mem and swap on GPU (prove of concept: mining on low mem GPUs)
 - alternating mining Zil/EPIC/any 2nd or 3rd coin
-- Overclocking (core and memory clock lock/offset and power limit)
+- Overclocking (core and memory clock lock/offset and power limit) - not supported on AMD GPUs
 - separat OC-settings per algo/device
 - BTC/BCH lottery (mine solo BCH/BTC with very low hashrate)
-- support Intel integrated iGPU (Windows & low memory algos: Sha256d, Sha512256d, Sha256dt, Blake3, Sha3D, Sha3Solidity)
 - different algo/coin per gpu
-- improved hashrate for ProgPow and KawPow algos - mostly on 10XX GPUs (not all types verified)
-- improved hashrate for Ghostrider

 ## Known issues
-- Memory intensive algos do not work on AMD GPUs
-- Reading/setting  cor and memory clocks does not work on AMD interfaces
+- Reading for core and memory clocks does not work on AMD interfaces
+- OC on AMD not supported
+- dag-lowmem works with nVidia GPUs only

+## Prove of concept
+Support mining on GPU with too little RAM to hold the DAG file.
+This function works only if you also have a GPU installed that can hold the DAG.
+You also need to enable the dag 2disk function.
+Here is a sample that may allow you to mine Meow or Iron with a GTX 1050 Ti:

+TT-Miner -dag-2disk -dag-lowmem -c IRON -P <wallet>@<IronPool>

+Please note that this is just a first prove of concept and the performance will not be close to the hashrate if the DAG fits the GPU memory.
+Not sure if it makes sense to continue with this development?

 ## Mining fees